iCliniq Logo

 Introduction:

 Dentures have a great role in improving the quality of life and confidence level in individuals with missing teeth.
-But most of the patients face some difficulty while wearing dentures, especially in the case of removable dentures.
-These dentures are not fixed to the jaw, so they may feel uncomfortable while eating, speaking, and a lack of self-confidence persists while in social gatherings.
+However, most patients face some difficulty while wearing dentures, especially in the case of removable dentures.
+These dentures are not fixed to the jaw, so they may feel uncomfortable while eating and speaking, and a lack of self-confidence persists while in social gatherings.

-Permanent dentures, also known as fixed or non-removable dentures, are the false teeth attached to the jaw with the help of implants.
+Permanent dentures, also known as fixed or non-removable dentures, are false teeth attached to the jaw with the help of implants.
 Implants are artificial roots made of metals that replace the missing roots.
-With the help of implants, permanent dentures can be held in position and are more stable than removable dentures.
+These implants are placed on either side of the jaw, in which the permanent dentures can be screwed and can be held in position.
+They are more stable than removable dentures.
 They resemble natural teeth.
-With permanent dentures, chewing, biting, talking, and smiling are much better for the denture wearers.
+With permanent dentures, chewing, biting, talking, and smiling are much better for denture wearers.

 What Are the Advantages of Permanent Dentures?